Overview of Dermatophytoses (Ringworm, Tinea)

 Dermatophyte infections are sometimes called ringworm or tinea.
 Despite the name, a ringworm infection does not involve worms.
 The name arose because of the ring-shaped skin patches created by the infection.

-Dermatophytes are molds (fungi) that need the protein keratin for nutrition.
+Dermatophytes are molds (a type of fungi) that need the protein keratin for nutrition.
 Keratin is the structural material that makes up the outer layer of human skin.
 It is also the main structural material of hair and nails.
 To survive, dermatophytes must live on skin, hair, or nails (a nail infection is called tinea unguium or onychomycosis).

 Infection may occur almost anywhere on the skin, including the